davidmarkclements/v8-perf/readme.md

 The V8 6.0 engine is due to be in Node 8.3 and V8 version 6.1 is the latest version of V8 (at the time of writing) which is integrated with Node on the experimental node-v8 repo at https://github.com/nodejs/node-v8.

+(I think, just in case, you should include, that this article is about Js engine performance.
+Before optimizing on this level, one should think about API design and algorithms.)

 Let's take a look at our microbenchmarks and on the other side we'll talk about what this means for the future.